grafana/loki/docs/sources/configure/_index.md

 ### grpc_client

-The `grpc_client` block configures the gRPC client used to communicate between two Loki components.
+The `grpc_client` block configures the gRPC client used to communicate between a client and server component in Loki.
 The supported CLI flags `<prefix>` used to reference this configuration block are:

 - `bigtable`
 - `bloom-gateway-client.grpc`